10 Stand-Out Ways to Create Your Broadcasting Portfolio

 Provide quick notes on each video or audio clip, describing the client, the project, or the challenges you faced.

 Link your portfolio site to your blog (you do blog, don’t you?), so interested employers can learn more about you.
 Do not clutter up your portfolio with too much verbiage.

 Avoid overcrowding single web pages.
 It’s better to have separate “About Me,” “News Videos,” and “BLTs” pages than trying to cram your biography, clips and Bright-Light-n-Trite fluff pieces all onto one page.

 Regularly update your portfolio to shed the earliest efforts.
 Keep current material at the top.
 Employers will not bother with stale work.

 Make all your contact information easily visible and readily accessible.
 Whatever you have – telephone, e-mail, LinkedIn, Twitter, etc. – make it visible on your homepage and your “Contact Me” page.

 Developing content for a broadcasting portfolio requires opportunities to be on air and get recorded.
 You can learn the craft at one of our Media Schools!
-Contact the Media School nearest you today to learn how we can teach you, record you, and help you find a job in broadcasting.
+Contact the Media School nearest you today to learn how we can teach you, record you, and help you find a job in radio and TV broadcasting.